-The beautiful scenery features long tree tunnels along the road and the surrounding mountain ridges.The oldest known record of the road is found in Samguk sagi (History of the Three Kingdoms), which says, "A road is opened at last over Jungnyeong, the Bamboo Pass, in the third month of the fifth year of King Adala of Silla [A.D.
+The oldest known record of the road is found in Samguk sagi (History of the Three Kingdoms), which says, "A road is opened at last over Jungnyeong, the Bamboo Pass, in the third month of the fifth year of the reign of King Adalla of Silla (A.D.

-158]."
-A 15th-century national gazetteer, Survey of the Dongguk yeoji seungnam (Geography of Korea) notes, "Jukjuk was tired to death while building the road over Jungnyeong Pass in the fifth year of King Adala; there is a shrine on the ridge, where memorial rites are held for him."
-Due to its strategic importance, the area around Jungnyeong Road was incessantly contested by rival states.
+158)."
+According to the 15th-century national gazetteer, Survey of the Dongguk yeoji seungnam (Augmented Survey of the Geography of Korea), "Jukjuk was tired to death after building the path over Jungnyeong Pass in the fifth year of the reign of King Adalla; there is a shrine on the ridge, where memorial rites are held for him."
+Due to its strategic importance, the area around Jungnyeong Pass was incessantly contested by rival states.